charlie-grayson/WBA/README.md

 All contain the example code for implimenting appropriate output to the database within Restdb.io.
 All necessary data would be stored within the restdb.io database.

+Codehooks provided are within a .js format.
+These would be within the restdb.io database, and call the appropriate functions.
+Slack API URLs need to be inserted into the appropriate variables.